Vanlandi: Geography

-Geographical note: According to the article Skuttunge in Nationalencyklopedin, the creek skutá passed its name onto the village of Skuttunge and the parish of Skuttunge (sv).
-The area does not only contain raised stones, but also 45 grave fields (most from the Iron Age), including a dolmen.
-The creek is today named after the village.
+Geographical note: According to the article Skuttunge in Nationalencyklopedin, the creek Skutá lent its name to the village of Skuttunge and the parish of Skuttunge (sv).
+The area contains not only raised stones but also 45 grave fields, most dating from the Iron Age, including a dolmen.
+The creek is now named after the village.

-The area has undergone considerable Post-glacial rebound.
-Rising about 0.5 m each 100 years.
-This has significantly changed the position of the seashore, lakes, rivers and human settlements over time.
+The area has undergone significant post-glacial rebound, rising approximately 0.5 meters every 100 years.
+This process has greatly altered the position of the coastline, lakes, rivers, and human settlements over time.